 - scratches, bites, cuts, and wounds that have been infected

 - Urinary Tract Infection (UTI)

-- An infected tooth, gums
+- an infected tooth or infected gums

-- continuing viral, fungal or bacterial disease
+- continuing viral, fungal, or bacterial disease

-- infected body organs (lungs, kidneys)
+- infected body organs (lungs or kidneys)

 - tick bites

-- complications during birth
+- complications after giving birth

 - underlying health conditions

-Rocky Mountain Spotted Fever.
 Rocky Mountain Spotted Fever in dogs is caused by bacteria that are transmitted via tick bites, specifically by the American dog tick.